TwilioDevEd/video-access-token-server-node/README.md

 This application should give you a ready-made starting point for writing your own video chatting apps with Twilio Video.
-Before we begin, we need to collect all the credentials we need to run the application:
+Before we begin, we need to collect all the credentials we need to run the application - note that for your account SID, test credentials will not work:

 Credential | Description
 ---------- | -----------